 Instead, continue to deal with them the way you always have.

-They will see that your partner tells you what they say about you with time.
+With time, they’ll know that your partner tells you what they say about you.

 They will continue amongst themselves.

-But not to your partner because he will not indulge them.
+But not to your partner because now they know he won’t indulge them.